 You must be aware of what you are thinking and feeling.
 A million thoughts are going through our minds at any given moment.
 Most of those thoughts are unconscious.
 It is our thoughts that create our emotions and then how we act.
 We need to get more aware of those thoughts before they hijack our emotions.

 Step #1 - Pay attention to your thoughts

-Notice when you think someone is not doing something right, or when doesn’t care about their job, or is out to get you.
-Become more aware when you are critical of yourself, or when you are judging someone motives.
+Notice when you think someone is not doing something right, doesn't care about their job, or is out to get you.
+Become more aware when you are critical of yourself or judging someone's motives.

 Try naming your feelings.

 After you become aware of your thoughts, you can choose to change them.
 When you change your thoughts, you change your emotions.

 When you notice that you’re angry because the staff has not done what you thought they should do, you can consciously plan your response rather than simply reacting out of anger.

 Grow your Emotional Intelligence, grow your leadership

 When you work on your emotional intelligence, you work on your leadership.
 When you are better able to recognize, understand, and manage your emotions, the way you lead will change for the better.

 Learn more about emotional intelligence in my book Mastering Confidence: Reach Your Leadership Potential by Awakening Your Inner Guidance System.
 In it, you'll discover a system that you can use in your already busy days, to become more emotionally intelligent and confident!